6toma/energy-awareness-quiz/docs/agendas/meeting_notes_22032022.md

 - Clarify things in the Code of Conduct
 - Focus on more features and then on polishing existing ones
 - Assign categories to previous issues
-- People who have not worked on backend should do it now :)
+- People who have not worked on the backend should do it now :)